swiftlang/swift/docs/SIL.rst

 Method Currying
 ```````````````

-The "this" argument of an Objective-C method is uncurried to the *first*
+The "self" argument of an Objective-C method is uncurried to the *first*
 argument of the uncurried type, opposite to the native Swift convention::

   class [objc] NSString {